CarVac/3dPrintingGuide/Electronics/BedProbes.md

 To correct for these errors, there are several steps that must be performed in order.

 1. Bed tramming: physically adjusting the bed to be as level as possible
-2. Mesh compensation: measuring a grid of points across the bed and correcting for measured height variations caused by bed curvature or motion system alignment or sagging.
+2. Bed mesh compensation: measuring a grid of points across the bed and correcting for measured height variations caused by bed curvature or motion system alignment or sagging.
 3. Z offset adjustment: correcting for the difference in height between the probe's trigger point and the nozzle

 # Bed Tramming